lihuixidian/ONCE-/README.md

 ## Citaion:
 For detailed information for the algorithms, please check and cite the following pape
-'''@article{LI2019,
+'''
+@article{LI2019,
 title = "Counting the Frequency of Time-constrained Serial Episodes in a Streaming Sequence", journal = "Information Sciences", year = "2019", issn = "0020-0255", doi = "https://doi.org/10.1016/j.ins.2019.07.098",
 url = "http://www.sciencedirect.com/science/article/pii/S0020025519307169",
-author = "Hui Li and Sizhe Peng and Jian Li and Jingjing Li and Jiangtao Cui and Jianfeng Ma",}'''
+author = "Hui Li and Sizhe Peng and Jian Li and Jingjing Li and Jiangtao Cui and Jianfeng Ma",}
+'''

 ## Other information: